NiWaRe/mpd_backend/README.md

   * /quickstart/api/responsible_doctors/
   * Example input: `{"patient_id":1, "medication_ids":[1, 3, 7]}`

+--> All example input is based on our version of the database.
+Add elements to your database with the django admin panel and adapt the input accordingly.

 Other all inc. tools we considered but didn't use:
 * [ONLINE Shop Django Tool](https://django-shop.readthedocs.io/en/latest/architecture.html)